ml5js/ml5-website-v02-docsify/docs/reference/feature-extractor.md

 function gotResults(results) {
-  // results is [{ value }], same format as predict() const value = results[0].value; // predicted number, on the scale you trained with console.log(value);
+  // results is [{ value }], same format as predict() let value = results[0].value; // predicted number, on the scale you trained with console.log(value);
 }
 ```